ARM-software/arm-trusted-firmware/docs/getting_started/user-guide.rst

    MPAM registers without trapping into EL3.
 This option doesn't make use of partitioning in EL3, however.
 Platform initialisation code should configure and use partitions in EL3 as required.
 This option defaults to ``0``.

--  ``ENABLE_PAUTH``: Boolean option to enable Armv8.3 Pointer Authentication
-   for **TF-A BL images themselves**.
-If enabled, the compiler must support the ``-msign-return-address`` option.
-This flag defaults to 0.
-Pointer Authentication is an experimental feature.

-   If this flag is enabled, ``CTX_INCLUDE_PAUTH_REGS`` must also be enabled.

 -  ``ENABLE_PIE``: Boolean option to enable Position Independent Executable(PIE)
    support within generic code in TF-A. This option is currently only supported